 Consider how carmaker Volkswagen reported a €1.4 billion quarterly gain on commodity hedges, after placing derivative bets on metals such as nickel as part of its race towards electric vehicles.
 Such trades highlight the role of banks, exchanges and other intermediaries in this overheated but ESG friendly market.

-Now, Risky Finance can reveal that holdings of physical commodities at the top six US banks reached a 9-year high of $34 billion at the end of March, while notional amounts of commodity derivatives increased to $2.3 trillion.
+Now, Risky Finance can reveal that holdings of physical commodities at the top six US banks breached a 9-year high of $40 billion at the end of June, while notional amounts of commodity derivatives increased to $2.3 trillion.
 Evidence from European banks is more scarce, but limited disclosures suggest that exposures have surged here too.